-Brooklyn Brothers Beat the Best
+Brooklyn Brothers Beat the Best Review

 It's tough to harbor much ill will towards the indie feature Brooklyn Brothers Beat the Best.
 For all of its silly, ridiculous hipster histrionics, the movie is a definite charmer.
 We divorce ourselves from a reality a little bit and just take the ride.
 The film's earnestness is a good part of its joy.
 It's like a mixing of the light and dark - embodied by the two band members and main characters - which ultimately equals something brilliantly unencumbered by the consequences of failure.
 The crash and burn of life and its struggles informs most everything we see but the mood taken on resists succumbing to it.
 Instead, the film approaches the distant celluloid magic as an alternative, however unlikely, to losing one's self in the mire.
 Imperfect as it might be, the result is pure and effective.